urgent-challenge/urgent2026_challenge_track1/readme.md

-If you have used the above model, we would appreciate your citation of the following paper:
+If you have used the above models, we would appreciate your citation of the following paper:

 ```